cwinpy/cwinpy/docs/plotting.rst

 Triangle plot
 ^^^^^^^^^^^^^

-A different style of corner plot, which is colloquially known here as a "triangle" plot, can be generated with, e.g.,:
+A different style of corner/triangle plot can be generated with, e.g.,:

 .. code-block:: python